The best places to visit on the Dolomites with kids and travel tips for the perfect family vacation on the Italian Dolomites.

 Val Gardena/ Grödnertal

-On the other side of the Gardena Pass lies one of the most famous valleys in the area and again one of the most beautiful, Val Gardena.
+On the other side of the Gardena Pass lies one of the most famous valleys in the area and one of the best equipped for families with kids: Val Gardena.

 Very well equipped to welcome tourism in general and families in particular, this is another valley with something for everyone and picture-perfect mountains everywhere